Renting a dumpster isn’t terribly difficult, but it can be intimidating for the first-time renter.

 - Kitchen and bathroom remodeling projects

 - New construction

-- Commercial dumpsters are smaller containers holding 2 cubic yards to 8 cubic yards of trash
+These containers hold 2 cubic yards to 8 cubic yards of trash on average.

-- These trash containers have a lid to keep out rain and snow.
-Lids also help control odors and deter pests.
+These trash containers have a lid to prevent the public from tossing their trash in, to keep out rain and snow, to control odors, and to deter pests.

 It's tempting to pinch pennies by going with the smallest container size, but more often than not, that leads to trouble.

-- See our quick and easy Dumpster Sizes Chart infographic to learn about the different sizes and which container size works well for various projects.
+See our quick and easy dumpster sizes chart infographic to learn about the different sizes and which container size works best for various projects.